- Party Principles

 You said:We want the airport to be a better neighbour.

 We believe that it is important that the airport owners recognise the principle that Stansted is an ‘Airport in the Countryside’ and accept the negative impacts caused by its operation and make progress towards their mitigation.
+We will continue to support Uttlesford District Council’s long held opposition to a second runway.
+We will hold the government to account to deliver on their aviation-related climate change pledges.

 - Infrastructure Investment: Improvements in the surrounding local roads and the national road network.